Community Development Block Grant Program

 2023 CDBG Income Limits

-The application period is now OPEN.
-The instructions, application, and Notice of Funding Availability (NOFA) are below.
+The application period is CLOSED.
+The instructions, application and Notice of Funding Availability (NOFA) are below.